 Most monographs from the IGS Library collection are circulating.
 We reserve the right to change the status of circulating monographs to non-circulating upon retrieval from our stacks if, upon inspection, we find that they are too fragile, too old, or too rare.
 Serial titles and most materials from 1918-1977 are non-circulating.
 Patrons needing non-circulating material over several days may have it held at the Information Desk.
 Monographs can be requested online via UC Library Search for pickup at IGSL or one of the other campus libraries.

-Scanning and printing are available; for more information see Printing and Scanning in the Libraries.
+Scanning and printing are not available at IGS.
+For locations of libraries which host printing and scanning, see Printing and Scanning in the Libraries.
 To ensure a safe and pleasant research environment for all Library patrons, use of the Reading Room is governed by the Library Code of Conduct.

-Records for items cataloged since 1983 can be found in Oskicat and Melvyl.
-For help deciding which catalog to use, see Guide to Library Catalogs.
-Most materials acquired by the library prior to 1983 are not accessible via online catalogs.
+Records for items cataloged since 1983 can be found in UC Library Search.
+Most materials acquired by IGS prior to 1983 are not accessible via online catalogs.
+Tools for discovering pre-1983 records include a printed subject catalog (1918-77), a subject card catalog (1978-83), and an author card catalog (1918-83).
 Users wishing to search these materials should ask library staff for assistance.
-Tools for discovering pre-1983 records include a printed subject catalog (1918-77), a subject card catalog (1978-83), and an author card catalog (1918-83).

 Students: Find Reserves For Your Class

 Go to your classes’ bCourses sites to find links to required books, videos, and articles that your instructors have selected for the semester.
 Some instructors may provide these links on their syllabi or through another course management system.
 If you do not see these links for a particular class, ask your instructor.
 If the course reserve program is beneficial to you, please let your instructor know, so they are encouraged to submit their required materials for other courses.